Family Bank and How It Transformed My Family Finances

 Once you have read this blog, you will have a basic grasp of what is needed to begin your family bank and start an unbelievable journey.

-Write down today’s date as the start of your family bank and put some money in your family bank account even if it’s just ten dollars in an envelope, your family bank is now open and ready for business.
+Write down today’s date as the start of your family bank and put some money in your family bank account even if it’s just ten dollars in an envelope.
+Your family bank is now open and ready for business.
 Schedule and host your first family bank meeting, maybe a family dinner, where you discuss the information you have read here with your family and share your appreciation with them for joining you as family bankers.

 Congratulations, and welcome to being the founder of your very own business in one of the world’s greatest industries!